-**I left my flip flips and change of clothes in a locker at the 5th Station, which cost 500 yen.
+**I left my flip flops and change of clothes in a locker at the 5th Station, which cost 500 yen.
 Didn’t really need to as it was all light stuff, but every little helps!

-The official climbing season on Mount Fuji is from July through to mid September – the dates vary depending on the year and trail.
+The official climbing season on Mount Fuji is from July through to mid-September – the dates vary depending on the year and trail.
 You can check the climbing season dates and any weather warnings on the governmental Fujisan website.

 Although the mountain is technically open all year round, the mountain huts are only open during these summer months, and public transport becomes much less frequent or non-existent during the rest of the year.
 It’s not recommended to climb Mount Fuji outside of the official season due to extreme weather condition and risk of avalanches.